withastro/astro/GOVERNANCE.md

 ## Voting

-Certain project decisions require a vote.
-These include:
+Certain project decisions (like governance changes and membership nominations) require a vote.
+Below are the changes that require a vote, and the rules that govern that vote.

-- Governance changes: simple majority (over 50%) vote conducted via GitHub PR approval.
-- Contributor membership (L2 and L3): overwhelming majority (over 70%) vote conducted via private Discord thread.

 A steward may initiate a vote for any unlisted project decision.

-Contributors can request a vote at any time by contacting a steward.
+[General Rules](#general-rules) will apply, along with any addition rules provided at the steward's discretion.
+If this unlisted project decision is expected to be repeated in the future, voting rules should be agreed on and then added to this document.

-### General Rules
+### General Voting Rules

 - Members may abstain from a vote.
 - Members who do not vote within 3 days will automatically abstain.
 - Stewards may reduce the 3 day automatic abstain for urgent decisions.
 - Stewards reserve the right to veto approval with a publicly disclosed reason.

+## Voting: Governance Change

+A vote is initiated once a pull request to the GOVERNANCE.md file is submitted by a Core Maintainer.

+If the pull request submitter is not a Core Maintainer, the PR can be closed by any Maintainer without a vote.
+However, any Core Maintainer may request a vote on that PR, in which case a vote is initiated.

+1. The PR discussion thread is used to discuss the governance change.
+1. The normal 3 day voting & discussion window begins with the PR creation.
+1. Voting can be done in the PR via a review of either **Approve (For)** or **Change Requested  (Against)**.
+1. The vote must receive a simple majority (50%+) to pass.
+1. **If the vote passes:** the PR is merged and the changes take effect immediately.
+1. **If the vote fails:** the PR is closed and no change occurs.

-## Rules: Maintainer (L2) Nomination
+## Voting: Maintainer (L2) Nomination

 This process kicks off once a valid nomination has been made.
 See ["Maintainer - Nomination Process"](#nomination-process) above for more details on nomination.